Broward Superintendent Robert Runcie Wants Students To Return To School On October 5th

 Runcie made his recommendation to the district’s School Board on Tuesday.

-Anna Fusco, the head of the Broward Teachers Union, said she was blindsided by the district’s demands for when in-classroom instruction resumes.
+On Monday, Jeff Moquin, chief of staff to Superintendent Robert Runcie, sent an email to the School Board concerning what will be expected from teachers.

-District leaders said teachers will no longer be allowed to teach from home once schools reopen.
+The memo stated that once the schools open, teachers will no longer be allowed to teach from home.

 “I don’t know how many have some serious, serious compromised immune systems and serious health conditions,” Fusco said.